weblate/qTox_enhanced-1/doc/coding_standards.md

 ### Spacing

 Spaces are to be added before the opening parenthesis of all control statements.
-No spaces should be present preceeding or trailing in argument lists, template specification, array indexing or between any set of brackets.
+No spaces should be present preceding or trailing in argument lists, template specification, array indexing or between any set of brackets.

 Spaces should additionally be present in between all binary, ternary and